 - In the event the volunteer prepares materials for hand out, they can be printed at the CRS office.
-Flip charts, markers, and a projector, if needed, can be obtained at the CRS Liberia Office. - Training contents and materials should be tailed to local with farmers who have very little or no formal education.
+Flip charts, markers, and a projector, if needed, can be obtained at the CRS Liberia. - Training contents and materials should be tailed to local farmers who have very little or no formal education.
 Pictures, videos, amongst other useful adults learning materials are recommended.

-Working Environment
+• Working Environment

-The assignment will be conducted at the venue provided by Kwe-pa-geh Cassava Farmers Association whose office is in Nyah, Todee District, Montserrado County.
-The volunteer will work closely with Kwe-pa-geh management team, and in-county F2F field team as well.
+The assignment will be conducted at the venue provided by United Women for Peace and Development, Togetherness Cassava Group, Nyehn Lowland Farmer Association, Mandate for Positive Change (MPC) and Gborgbor Town Community Agriculture Project whose offices are in Nyah, Todee District, Montserrado County.
+The volunteer will work closely with United Women for Peace and Development, Togetherness Cassava Group, Nyehn Lowland Farmer Association, and Mandate for Positive Change (MPC) Management team, and in county F2F Field team as well.